AP 774: Medical - Injuries

 6. In conjunction with the development of a student’s Individual Care Plan, and at the commencement of the school year, principals shall coordinate with parents to ensure that school staff and Transportation Services are aware of any specific medical problems of the child and any reasonable precautions and remedies that an adult would be expected to administer.

 6.1.
-Transportation Services shall ensure that bus drivers are aware of transportation concerns that may arise, as determined by a student’s Individual Care Plan, as prudent to do so.
+Transportation Services shall ensure that bus drivers are aware of transportation concerns that may arise, as determined by a student’s Individual Care Plan.

 7.1.
 Preferably, the staff member is to stay with the student and have another person summon assistance.